Dalrik/mspdebug-ccs/README.md

 well as many other compatible devices.
 It can be used as a proxy for gdb or as an independent debugger with support for programming, disassembly and reverse engineering.

+This version of MSPDebug has been modified to interoperate better with TI's Code Composer Studio.
+It supports a gdbserver style launch option scheme, where the only argument is :port, port being the port number to run a gdb server on.
+This permits it to be directly used as a gdb server by CCS

 Features
 --------